-The mission of this site is to keep the Gabbriola Island Community informed on their ferry's issues
+The mission of this site is to keep the Gabbriola Island Community informed on their ferry's issues and other transportation alternatives

 as well as being able to express their views.

 We are now having to fight to keep our ferry service the way it has grown with our community

 The Consultation process which started in 2012 is now spitting out its findings which only echo the scenario of the last ten years.